Higher-dimensional Chiral Algebras in the Jouanolou Model and free-field realization: Free-field realization via chiral algebras

-\begin{rem} More generally, in dimension $d$, we expect an isomorphism $H^{2d+2}(BU(d)) \cong H^2_{\op{Lie}} (\mathfrak{witt}_d)$.
+\begin{rem} This result is compatible with a local universal index theorem in the spirit of \cite{Beilinson:1986zw}.
+More generally, in dimension $d$, we expect an isomorphism $H^{2d+2}(BU(d)) \cong H^2_{\op{Lie}} (\mathfrak{witt}_d)$.
 Thus, we conjecture a complete characterization of central extensions of the $d$-dimensional Witt algebra in terms of universal characteristic classes. \end{rem}